How did Restaurants Brighton start?

 How do we cover our costs?

-Due to the success of Restaurants Brighton and the costs associated with running a successful website (hosting, photography, copywriting, social media) we ask for venues to make a contribution towards the upkeep of the site.
+Due to the success of Restaurants Brighton and the costs associated with running a successful website (website hosting, food photography, copywriting, event management, social media) we ask for venues to make a contribution towards the upkeep of the site.
+Here is our privacy policy.

 Helping Restaurants Market Themselves More Effectively